 - Certificate of lawfulness

-Where the change of use of an entire residential home or flat to a short-term let took place before the designation of the control area planning permission may be required, where the change is material.
+Did the change of use of an entire residential home or flat to a short-term let take place before the designation of the control area?
+Then you may need planning permission where the change is material.

 2. Who is it for?

 If you are unsure whether you need a licence or not, you may wish to consider seeking independent legal advice.

 The following types of accommodation could all be considered a short-term let: